 The NSA’s rise to prominence was the classic American success story; an overnight sensation 25 years in the making; a handsome, charismatic, pompadoured hero turning nothing into something beautiful.
-But as the 1980s waned, cracks started to show and it became increasingly clear there was only room for one Nichiren Shōshū Soka Gakkai rock star.
+But as the 1980s waned, cracks started to show, and it became increasingly clear there was only room for one Nichiren Shōshū Soka Gakkai rock star.

 By 1990, both Sensai and student had gained significant power within the organization, Williams as president of the successful and semi-autonomous American branch and Ikeda as worldwide president and mentor.
-Unlike other religions, where clerics also serve in leadership and management roles, in Buddhism, monastics renounce the worldly life to seek enlightenment while lay people, like Williams and Ikeda, manage the organization.
+Unlike other religions, where clerics also serve in leadership and management roles, in Buddhism, monastics renounce the worldly life to seek enlightenment while laypeople, like Williams and Ikeda, manage the organization.
 So, while the NSA was the sole organizational and evangelical Nichiren Shōshū Soka Gakkai presence in America, it was technically correct in describing itself as a Buddhist lay organization.

 As early as the 1970s, Nichiren Shōshū priests in Japan questioned Ikeda’s leadership and accused the Soka Gakkai of deviating from their doctrine.
 One grievance listed by the priests was “the participation by Gakkai members in the festivals of other faiths.”
 As a result, in 1979, Ikeda resigned as president of Soka Gakkai in Japan and was unable to speak publicly in his own country.
-However, he retained his role as president of Soka Gakkai International and the following year embarked on a world tour, starting in the United States.
+However, he retained his role as president of Soka Gakkai International, and the following year, he embarked on a world tour, starting in the United States.
 Well-publicized meetings with Henry Kissinger, Nelson Mandela, Rosa Parks and others served to raise his international profile.

 Ikeda’s increased celebrity status only widened the gap between him and the Nichiren Shōshū priesthood.
 By 1991 the gap triggered a schism.
 On November 28, the Nichiren Shōshū priesthood excommunicated Ikeda and all 11 million Soka Gakkai members worldwide, claiming the lay organization had deviated too far from doctrine.

-While the victors get the spoils, the businesspeople get the business.
+While the victors get the spoils, the business people get the business.
 Retaining the organization’s worldwide wealth and membership, Ikeda and his followers easily pivoted, dropping any connection to Nichiren Shōshū and carrying on under the Soka Gakkai International (SGI) name, rebranding as the world’s first Protestant Buddhist sect.
 NSA offices nationwide hung up an SGI shingle and carried on business as usual.

 At 90, Ikeda remains the organization’s heavily-revered president and mentor to 12 million SGI members worldwide.

 Those in the pro-Ikeda camp accused Williams of using the NSA for his personal gain and plotting with the Nichiren Shōshū priesthood to overthrow Ikeda.
-Those in the pro-Willams camp see his removal as a hatchet job — a jealousy-driven power grab.
+Those in the pro-Williams camp see his removal as a hatchet job — a jealousy-driven power grab.

-Willams, for his part, seemed not to harbor the ill will still held by many of his fans.
+For his part, Williams seemed not to harbor the ill will still held by many of his fans.
 Despite the heartbreaking schism with his Sensei, George M. Williams could reflect on his American life with pride.
 He hung onto his dream, built a remarkably diverse community, brought his word to the masses, hung out with celebrities and had a hell of a good time along the way.

 The cult question